oceanprotocol-archive/tech-spikes-2017-to-2019/16-bridge-bnb-chain/README.md

 ```

 In this research, we investigate the issuance of BEP-2 token in binance chain and the token bridge converts ERC20 token in Ethereum into the BEP-2 token.

+The poc can be found in the `pos` folder inside the workspace.

 ## 1. Issue New Token in Binance Chain